-Beginner’s Guide to Understanding Workplace by Facebook Groups
+Beginner’s Guide to Understanding Workplace from Facebook Groups

 Workstream collaboration apps are essential to many organizations’ collaboration and communications ecosystems.
-In fact, Microsoft Teams, Slack, and Workplace by Facebook all boast an estimated 2 million users each.
+In fact, Microsoft Teams, Slack, and Workplace from Facebook all boast an estimated 2 million users each.
 However, these platforms are only as useful as those who know how to properly use them.
-When it comes to Workplace by Facebook, setting up workplace groups and different workplace group types is one of the initial steps – but what do you need to know about them in order to properly deploy Workplace in your organization?
+When it comes to Workplace from Facebook, setting up workplace groups and different workplace group types is one of the initial steps – but what do you need to know about them in order to properly deploy Workplace in your organization?
 Facebook Workplace Groups create a private space to discuss projects, manage information, and securely share documents with colleagues or clients.

 The first steps to optimize your use of Workplace Groups is to a) understand the different workplace group types; b) select the correct group; and c) confirm that the proper security measures are in place.

 - Teams & Projects